TheDarweesh/cse15l-lab-reports/lab-report-1-week-1.md

 ![screenshot8](sshkey1.PNG)

-### As shown, I used SCP to send over the file containing my password.
+### As shown, I used scp to send over the file containing my password.
 Then I used my password.

 ### Notice that after using SSH I do not have to input my password.